 Our phenomenal report offers a first insight into the perceptual effects that are present within 3-dimensional depth illusions, and suggests that the volume of space contained within a depth illusion is not all affected by the illusion in the same manner.
 In the eye of the illusion, the illusion is calmed.

+Acknowledgments: We thank Dr. Clare Kirtley for kindly drawing the experimental setup for us in Figure 3B.
+We are grateful to Nicholas Wade and an anonymous reviewer for their helpful comments.

-Word count: 2,767
+Word count: 3,340